ironeternal/ironeternal.github.io/earthkin/index.md

 > Earth kith or kith for short (earth kin/kin singular) are a small humanoid species than inhabit the continent.
 They're very similar to humans and have near identical physiology; however, at around 10 years old they cease to increase in height.
 They experience very similar puberties and maturity, but simply never increase in height.
 At their tallest they're 4 foot (120 cm-ish).
 Their culture is strongly modeled off hobbits, goblins, and halflings.

-You start the game with 4 kith and an adventuring group called a fungather.
+You start the game with 4 kith in an adventuring group called a fungather.

 ### Quick gen